blbadger/blbadger.github.io/3-body-problem-2.md

 ```

 CUDA functions are termed 'kernals', and are called by the kernal name followed by the number of grid blocks and threads per block for execution.
 We call our CUDA function by `divergence<<<blocks, threads_per_block>>>(args)`.
+The denominator of the `blocks` must equal the `threads_per_block` for this experiment for reasons detailed below.

 We have to synchronize the GPU before measuring the time of completion, as otherwise the code will continue executing in the CPU after the kernal instructions have been sent to the GPU.